jjvanzon/Piano-Playing-Docs/README.md

 - [Resources](resources)

-    - Characters and symbols that might be a helpful aid for music notes and analyses.
+    - Pictures and also characters and symbols that might be a helpful aid for music notes and analyses.

 - [Archive](archive)